jeffreypoland/Espresso-Bar-Slot-Machine/README.md

 Espresso-Bar-Slot-Machine
 =====================

-Espresso Bar Slot Machine game built with HTML, CSS, and JavaScript/jQuery.
+Espresso Bar Slot Machine game is built with HTML, CSS, and JavaScript/jQuery.

 ##How to Play
 Match the three required symbols to win a cup of coffee, tea, or espresso.